Sociology of sport: 1936 Berlin Games

-When the 1936 Berlin Games was taking place there was a lot of controversy that was present during the time.
-This was due to the fact that the Nazis had a hatred for anyone who was not a Aryan, people with blonde hair, blue eyes, athletic and tall.
-So when the 1936 Berlin games came around people were very shocked that people of other races besides Aryans were able to participate.
-Moreover, the "Nazis were deeply offended by sporting contacts with "primitive" races and by competing against Negro athletes, in particular."
-Because of this, the leader of Nazi Germany, Adolf Hitler, would go on to voice how he was in agreeance to the concept of segregation for interracial athletic competitions, because the people who had ancestors that "came from the jungle were seen as primitive because there physiques were stronger than those of civilized whites."
-Since the Nazis were unable to segregate the races they used their hatred for non Aryans as fuel that allowed for them to use the 1936 Berlin Games as a way to assert dominance against the inferior races.
+There was controversy around the 1936 Berlin Olympic Games, as the rhetoric and laws of the host country (Nazi Germany) encompassed, and indeed were largely based on, overt and extreme racism.
+Many Germans were dismayed that nonwhite athletes were allowed to compete; the "Nazis were deeply offended by sporting contacts with 'primitive' races and by competing against Negro athletes, in particular."

+Adolf Hitler agreed with the proposition people who had ancestors who "came from the jungle" were "primitive because their physiques were stronger than those of civilized whites." and wanted to impose racial segregation on the games, but the Olympic Committee refused.
+The Nazi regime did, however, use any results they could to propagandize the superiority of what they called the Aryan race.

 Historical racist theories

 Sport has always been characterized by racial social relationships.
 The first scientific look at race came at the end of the 19th century, when count Arthur de Gobineau attempted to prove the physical and intellectual superiority of the white race.
 Darwin's theory of natural selection was used in service of racism as well.
 After the athletic ability of black sportspeople was proven, the theory shifted toward physical ability at the expense of intellect.

 Several racist theories were advanced.
 Black people were athletically able because animals ate all the slow ones.
 The myth of "middle passage" posited only the most athletically able of black people were able to survive the slave trade and plantation work.
 The matriarchal theory suggested that absent fathers made black people channel their anger into sports, with coaches becoming father figures.
 The mandigo theory assumed that the most physically potent black men were bred with the most physically potent black women.
 The psychological theory claimed that black athletes did not have the intellectual capacity to assume leadership positions in sports.
 The "dumb jock theory" saw black people enrolling on sport scholarships as they were unable to find success in academia.
 Lastly, the genetic theory suggested that black sportspeople had more of certain muscle fibers.